Ethics Principles

 • One or more = ❌ → Do not proceed; find alternative

-• One or more = ⚠️ (unclear) → Default to: shrink scope → add constraints → run small test
+• One or more = ⚠️ (unclear) → Shrink scope → Add constraints → Run small test

 3) Red Flags (Trigger a Slowdown)

-• “If I stop, I will lose the thread / the calling / the alignment”
+• “If I stop, I lose the calling.”

 Special Exemption Thinking